-Michelle Imafidon completed a legal internship at FILA North America (Fall 2017)
+Michelle Imafidon completed a legal internship with FILA North America (Fall 2017)

 Roxanna Menhaji completed a cybersecurity and data privacy externship with Luxottica (Fall 2017)

-Michelle Imafidon completed a legal internship at FILA North America (Summer 2017)
+Michelle Imafidon completed a legal internship with FILA North America (Summer 2017)

 Marlene Suarez-Bonet completed an IP externship with Medenica Law (Summer 2017)